caunt/BungeeForge/README.md

 # BungeeForge
-BungeeForge is Forge mod that implements BungeeCord (legacy) protocol.
+BungeeForge is a Forge mod that implements BungeeCord (legacy) protocol.
-At first it was developed to support Velocity legacy forwarding but it can also work for other proxies.
+At first it was developed to support Velocity legacy forwarding but it can also work for other Bungee proxies.

 ### Usage:
 - Download the mod into mods/ directory on your server